vitalab/neuralteleportation/README.md

 produces histograms of angles of gradient vs micro-teleportations for MLP and VGG on CIFAR-10 and random data.

+This experiment requires in the order of 1 GPU*hour.

 ### Interpolations for flatness visualization (Figure 5)